 This paradigm of silencing dissent and marginalizing independent voices will only get worse once telecom companies are given free reign to introduce net-apartheid thanks to the FCC’s edict that ended net neutrality without our consent.
 We at the Ghion Journal are taking proactive measures to get ahead of this continued threat to independent journalists and non-corporate voices.
 One of the main ways we are standing up to corporate censorship is by going low tech to fight against the high tech methodologies ranging from algorithm manipulation to news feed suppression that corporations like Facebook, Twitter and Google are engaging in.
 We are asking our readers to sign up for the Ghion Journal Newsletter.

 Below is the signup form, consider signing up by filling our your email information and you will get a daily email of Ghion Journal articles.
 In order to not flood your inboxes, we will send only one communique a day by consolidating all our articles in one single email.
 While you are at it, please sign up for push notifications of our articles so that you get instant prompts when we publish new articles.
 If you have not done so, click on the red bell on the bottom right of this website to get push notifications.
+Independent journalists are already at a steep disadvantage in a media landscape where money and brand dictate sustainability, the establishment is trying to shatter the small footprint we have—it is up to you to keep us viable.
+Click To Tweet

 As far as our effort to diversify our reach, below the signup form are logos of the various social media sites where we have a presence at.
 If you already have an account at any of these sites, click on the link and you can follow the Ghion Journal or my account.
 If you do not have an account on one of these sites, consider signing up not only to add us to your network on a new platform but to further decentralize power from the hands of a few social media corporations.